michaeldye/raspbian-image/README.md

-# ubuntu-classic-image
+# raspbian-image

 ## Introduction

-This project creates a filesystem image for a Raspberry Pi3 or Pi2 (note that only the Pi2 image only uses official, Ubuntu PPAs).
-You can download an already-built system image for various SBCs at http://bluehorizon.network.
+This project creates a filesystem image for a Raspberry Pi3 or Pi2 from a recent Raspbian upstream image.
+You can download an already-built system image for various SBCs at https://bluehorizon.network.

 Related Projects:

 * `anax` (http://github.com/open-horizon/anax): The client control application in the Horizon system
-* `bluehorizon-snap` (http://github.com/open-horizon/bluehorizon-snap): A Ubuntu Snappy bundling of the complete Horizon client components
+* `horizon-pkg` (http://github.com/open-horizon/horizon-pkg): A debian packaging of the complete Horizon client components

 ## Operations